ARX-Ticagrelor (Ticagrelor)

 Frequently Asked Questions

-Yes, it does not matter whether you take ARX-Ticagrelor with food or on an empty stomach.
+It does not matter whether you take ARX-Ticagrelor with food or on an empty stomach.

-No, there is no evidence that ARX-Ticagrelor is addictive.
+No, ARX-Ticagrelor is not considered addictive.

 Important Disclaimer